 For a standard insured mortgage, A lenders typically require:

-• Stable, documentable income (T4s, NOAs, or 2 years of business financials for self-employed)
+- Stable, documentable income (T4s, NOAs, or 2 years of business financials for self-employed), plus a consistent employment history that supports approval

 Tier 2: “B Lenders” — Alternative and Trust Companies

-B lenders such as Home Trust, Equitable Bank, and Haventree Bank specialize in borrowers who don’t meet A lender criteria.
-They take on more risk and price accordingly: expect rates 1–3% above prime and lender fees of 1–2% of the mortgage amount.
+B lenders such as Home Trust, Equitable Bank, and Haventree Bank specialize in mortgages for borrowers with poor credit who don’t qualify with traditional banks, and they may still offer more favorable mortgage terms when the overall file is strong.
+They take on more risk and price accordingly: expect higher interest rates than traditional banks, often around 6.5–8% or higher depending on the file, plus lender fees of 1–2% of the mortgage amount.

 Tier 3: Private Lenders

 Private lenders are individuals or mortgage investment corporations (MICs) who lend their own capital.
-They focus almost entirely on the equity in the property.
-Rates typically range from 8–15%, plus 2–4% in lender and broker fees.
+Unlike traditional banks, subprime or private lenders assess borrowers differently because private loans are underwritten mainly on property value and equity rather than credit scores.
+Rates are typically higher than at traditional banks, often ranging from 8–15%, plus 2–4% in lender and broker fees, and mortgage terms are usually less favorable because of higher lender risk.
 Terms are short (typically one year), after which you must renew, refinance, or sell.

 Private mortgages are not a long-term home purchase strategy.
 They are sometimes used as a bridge step — allowing someone to purchase while rebuilding credit with the intention of refinancing within 12–24 months.
 This approach carries significant risk and cost.